soramitsu/scale-codec-js-library/packages/docs/root/guide/namespaces.md

 ## Runtime: Builders and Instances

-It exposes 3 core things - `ScaleInstance` abstract class, `ScaleBuilder` interface and `createScaleBuilder()` helper.
-First one is a generic container for a SCALE-encodable value; the second one defines a constructor for this container with several entrypoints; and the third one combines both via the unified protocol.
+It exposes 3 core things - `Fragment` abstract class, `FragmentBuilder` interface and `createBuilder()` helper.

--   `ScaleInstance` is a generic container for value with 2 getters - `value` and `bytes`.
+-   `Fragment` is a generic container for value with 2 getters - `value` and `bytes`.
 Thus you can access its value and encoded bytes simultaneously.
 It is designed to be **immutable** and due to this it internally uses **lazy computations** with **caching**.
 It allows:

     -   To prevent unnecessary encoding/decoding (depends on construction way) before its first access;
     -   To prevent re-encoding and re-decoding the same data multiple times.

-    Also it is designed to be embeddable into a fractal nested structure with another `ScaleInstance`s (e.g. for structs, enums, maps etc any other complex type).
+    Also it is designed to be embeddable into a fractal nested structure with another `Fragment`s (e.g. for structs, enums, maps etc any other complex type).

--   `ScaleBuilder` is an interface that defines multiple ways to construct `ScaleInstance` - from decoded value, from encoded bytes, from unwrapped value (i.e. wrap it back).
+-   `FragmentBuilder` is an interface that defines multiple ways to construct `Fragment` - from decoded value, from encoded bytes, from unwrapped value (i.e. wrap it back).
 Also it is responsible to provide a raw decode function.
--   `createScaleBuilder` helper combines the instance and its builder into a single class via a unified protocol.
+-   `createBuilder` helper combines the instance and its builder into a single class via a unified protocol.
 Here you can define encode/decode functions and wrap/unwrap functions (for advanced types).

 By the way, there are more high-level tools for specific structures, and some of them described below.